Inventory

 Serialize Inventory

-Serialize Inventory is used when an authenticated user needs to prove ownership of specific inventory items.
-This feature allows a user to generate a serialized representation of their inventory—either the full inventory or a selected subset—which can be shared as proof of ownership.
+Serialise Inventory is used when an authenticated user needs to prove ownership of specific inventory items.
+This feature allows a user to generate a serialised representation of their inventory—either the full inventory or a selected subset—which can be shared as proof of ownership.